-2.1 The funding would provide us with a unique opportunity to progress our ambitions to use information and intelligence in a more strategic way to improve outcomes for Sandwell residents and reduce health inequalities over the longer term.
-The bid and detailed budget have undergone a full appraisal by the SIU (Appendix 2).
+2.1 This funding provides us with a unique opportunity to progress our ambitions to use information and intelligence in a more strategic way to improve outcomes for Sandwell residents and reduce health inequalities over the longer term.
+The HDRC proposal has been supported by Senior Leadership Team and the Chief Executive, who was a co-applicant to the bid, and was approved by Strategic Finance and Cabinet.

-3. How does this deliver objectives of the Corporate Plan?
+3 How does this deliver objectives of the Corporate Plan?

-- 3.1 The HDRC would align to our Borough-wide Levelling Up Programme (LUP), which will invest in affordable homes, improved skills infrastructure, better leisure facilities, an improved public realm, active travel infrastructure, social value and local spend, and local employment opportunities.
-The HDRC would give us the means to ensure that the LUP and related work across the Council is informed by evidence and robustly evaluated. - 3.2 Meeting the objectives of the proposed HRDC programme will lead to higher quality of the services we deliver and commission, and more efficient investment to improve Sandwell as a place, including education, skills, employment, community cohesion, transport, housing, economy and the built environment which are the wider determinants of health, and the objectives of the Corporate Plan.
-Over the longer term this will lead to improved health outcomes and reduced inequalities in both physical and mental health across the life course, contributing to the Vision 2030 of a thriving, optimistic and resilient community. - 3.3 The HDRC would therefore have potential benefits across all Corporate Plan priority areas throughout the programme and beyond.
+3.1 The HDRC will align to our Borough-wide Levelling Up Programme (LUP), which will invest in affordable homes, improved skills infrastructure, better leisure facilities, an improved public realm, active travel infrastructure, social value and local spend, and local employment opportunities.
+The HDRC gives us the means to ensure that the LUP and related work across the Council is informed by evidence and robustly evaluated.

+- 3.2 Meeting the objectives of the proposed HRDC programme will lead to higher quality of the services we deliver and commission, and more efficient investment to improve Sandwell as a place, including education, skills, employment, community cohesion, transport, housing, economy and the built environment which are the wider determinants of health, and the objectives of the Corporate Plan.
+Over the longer term this will lead to improved health outcomes and reduced inequalities in both physical and mental health across the life course, contributing to the Vision 2030 of a thriving, optimistic and resilient community. - 3.3 The HDRC will therefore have potential benefits across all Corporate Plan priority areas (best start in life for children and young people; people live well and age well; strong resilient communities; quality homes in thriving neighbourhoods; strong and inclusive economy; and connected and accessible Sandwell) throughout the programme and beyond.

-4. Context and Key Issues
+4 Context and Key Issues